 Kenyon College’s music facilities include state of the art performance and rehearsal spaces in Storer Hall, just a short walk from living quarters.
 Ample practice space in Storer Hall for YAHS participants means less harp moving.
 Prep students will enjoy dedicated practice spaces in Old Kenyon dormitory.
 Private lessons, private practice, and group classes and activities take place in Storer Hall, Taft Cottages, Old Kenyon dormitory, Taft Cottages, and in other campus music and educational facilities.
 Meals are served in the campus dining hall, also a short walk away.

 YAHS and Prep Division students reside on campus in dormitories and cottages adjacent to music and dining facilities.
 Prep participants share double rooms in the Gothic-inspired Old Kenyon Residence Hall, and YAHS participants are housed in a mix of single and double rooms in the three-bedroom Taft Cottages.
 Faculty instructors and harpist-counselors reside on site and provide direct supervision of students.

-The scenic campus setting features quiet walkways and plenty of space for recreational activities, including a basketball court, sand volleyball, a track, tennis courts (bring your own racket and balls), and a lake for swimming (only while a life guard is on duty, of course!).
+The scenic campus setting features quiet walkways and plenty of space for recreational activities.
 Although the focus at YAHS is on harp, regularly scheduled recreational activities provide a break from practicing and a chance to sample some of the area’s natural beauty.
-Activities vary yearly depending on interest and availability, but may include cook-outs, hiking, swimming, tubing, boating, gem mining, fishing, horse-back riding, visiting area towns and shops, a trip to the local ice cream parlor, and more.
+Activities vary yearly depending on interest and availability, but may include cook-outs, hiking, swimming, and activities at the Kokosing River, which runs alongside the Kenyon Campus.